Takadenoshi/sse-presentation/presentation/sse.md

 <sup>\* _with implementation-specific caveats_</sup>

-The default reconnection timeout is up to each browser (empirically: between 3-5 seconds.)
+The default reconnection timeout is up to each browser (empirically: between 3-5 s.)

 ## Custom timeouts